 Note: An image won’t display in a post if Slack can’t detect the image’s file extension or the image URL is included in a list.

 View posts in your workspace

-From your desktop, click File browser at the top of your left sidebar.
+From your desktop, click Files at the top of your left sidebar.
 If you don't see this option, click More to find it.